The Nordics • Stay • The 15 best boutique and luxury hotels in Helsinki

 13

-Hotel Ax stepping into a piece of street art – lounging in it, dining in it and sleeping in it.
+Hotel Ax is like stepping into a piece of street art – lounging in it, dining in it and sleeping in it.
 In fact, Ax is short for ‘art experience’, and the hotel has worked closely with a number of Finnish modern artists: Stefan Lindfors, who’s been the head honcho, and Jarmo Mäkilä and Hanna Vihriälä, to name but a few.
 The result is bold, colourful and slightly moody and, as with any piece of expressive art, you’re bound to either love it or hate it.

 Affiliate link (what is it?)